saloniilad/Mini-Project/README.md

 # Mini-Project
 This project is based on HTML and CSS .
-It includes a sidebar with is responsive due to pseudo elements
+It includes a sidebar with is responsive due to pseudo elements.
+Author - Saloni Lad